ldyke28/heliocode/README.md

 testparticlecode - old code that used second order central differencing to solve equations of motion for a particle orbit

+plotfromdata - allows for plotting of graphs from generated data files

 # Radiation pressure labels and related info
 no rp - mu = 0